pawelwilczewski/pawelwilczewski.github.io/index.md

 I am the author of two successful Blender add-ons, [Smart Loops Toolkit](https://blendermarket.com/products/smart-loops-toolkit) and [UEx](https://blendermarket.com/products/uex-blender-to-unreal).
 Among other projects, I currently work on [ModularFPS](/commercial/modularfps/) -- an Unreal Engine 5 template for rapid and quality First Person Shooter development.

-I am currently enrolled in higher education, doing a Computer Science degree at the University of Leeds.
-My final year (provisional) project title is _Interactive Skeletal Mesh Skinning Tool for real-time Animation_.
+I have graduated from the University of Leeds with a degree in Computer Science in July 2023.
+My final year project title was _Interactive Skeletal Mesh Skinning Tool for real-time Animation_.

 ## Software